-The Company reported earnings per share in the first quarter of 2013 of \$0.53, an increase of 4% over \$0.51 reported in the first quarter of 2012.
-Net income increased 4% to \$18.8 million as compared to \$18.0 million in the prior year.
+The Company achieved record earnings from continuing operations for the second quarter and first half of 2013.
+Earnings from continuing operations in the second quarter of 2013 were \$0.63 per share, an increase of 11% over the previous record of \$0.57 per share reported in the second quarter of 2012.
 The results reflected continued solid financial performance.

-Worldwide sales for the first quarter of 2013 decreased 2% from the prior year to \$251.3 million from \$257.1 million.
-Foreign exchange had an unfavorable impact on sales of approximately \$2.0 million or one percentage point.
+Worldwide sales for the second quarter of 2013 increased 2% from the prior year to \$256.8 million from \$251.4 million.
+Foreign exchange had an unfavorable impact on sales of approximately \$3.7 million or 1 percentage point.

 The Company continued to advance the execution of its growth strategies of geographic expansion and new product innovation and development.
-During the first quarter of 2013, we experienced volume growth of 8% in our Paper PCC operations in Asia as a result of three new satellites which began operations since the first quarter of last year.
+During the second quarter of 2013, we experienced volume growth of 7% in our Paper PCC operations in Asia due primarily to three new satellites which began operations since the first quarter of last year.
 Our agreement with United Steel Company B.S.C.
-(SULB), in Bahrain, which began operations in the third quarter of 2012, generated sales of \$2.0 million in the first quarter of 2013.
-We expect to generate between \$8 million-\$10 million per year of revenue over the 3 year term of the contract.
-The Company continues to see progress in our major growth strategy of developing and commercializing new products as our FulFill® platform of technologies of higher filler loading resulted in three more commercial agreements, our first two agreements in North America and our first agreement in Brazil.
+(SULB), in Bahrain, which began operations in the third quarter of 2012, generated sales of \$4.9 million in the second quarter of 2013.
+We expect to generate approximately \$10 million per year of revenue over the 3 year term of the contract.
+The Company continues to see progress in our major growth strategy of developing and commercializing new products in advancing our FulFill® platform of technologies of higher filler loading.
 We presently have thirteen commercial contracts for FulFill®.
 We expect the contribution of our FulFill® program to operating income between \$2.5 million and \$3.0 million in 2013.

-Income from operations grew 1% to \$27.1 million in the first quarter of 2013 from \$27.0 million in the first quarter of 2012.
-Our Specialty Minerals segment reported a first quarter record operating income of \$22.2 million, a 12% increase over the prior year.
+Income from operations grew 7% to a Company record of \$32.4 million in the second quarter of 2013 from \$30.1 million in the second quarter of 2012.
+Our Specialty Minerals segment reported a second quarter record operating income of \$25.2 million, an 11% increase over the prior year.
 However, our Refractories segment continues to be affected by weak steel conditions in our two largest markets, North America and Europe.
-Operating Income for this segment declined 24% to \$6.9 million in the first quarter of 2013.
-The Company achieved productivity improvements of 6% over the prior year due to our Operational Excellence programs.
+Operating Income for this segment declined 2% to \$8.5 million in the second quarter of 2013.
+The Company's Operational Excellence initiatives contributed 2% productivity improvements over the prior year.